-- Emotional abuse to include cruelty, harassment, humiliation, isolation, and denial of food or use of bathroom facilities or an opportunity to play - Physical abuse to include hitting, or spanking a child as a form of discipline and/or harshly grabbing or shaking a child - Extreme negligence in the provision of basic care to any child assigned to the employee.
-Basic care includes but is not limited to feeding and #toiletry assistance as needed for exceptional education students or young kindergartners, comfort, first aid, and dispensing of medication. - Smoking on RCMA premises and/or surroundings where children are present - Unauthorized absence from assigned area or abandonment of responsibilities when adequate relief coverage is not available.
+- Emotional abuse to include cruelty, harassment, humiliation, isolation, and denial of food or use of bathroom facilities or an opportunity to play - Abusive, profane, or sarcastic language or verbal abuse, threats, or derogatory remarks in front of the student or about the student or student's family - Physical abuse to include hitting, or spanking a student as a form of discipline and/or harshly grabbing or shaking a student - Any form of public or private humiliation, including threats of physical punishment - Extreme negligence in the provision of basic care to any student assigned to the employee.
+Basic care includes but is not limited to feeding and toiletry assistance as needed for exceptional education students or young kindergartners, comfort, first aid, and dispensing of medication. - Cigarette or vapor/e-cigarette smoking on RCMA premises and/or surroundings where students are present - Unauthorized absence from assigned area or abandonment of responsibilities when adequate relief coverage is not available.